ChunkyTofuStudios/beehive/_pages/privacy-policy.md

 include_in_header: true
 ---

-### Privacy Policy
+# Privacy Policy

 **Last updated**
 July 2 2025

 **Introduction**

-Chunky Tofu Studios built the Beehive app as a Freemium app.
-This SERVICE is provided by Chunky Tofu Studios at no cost and is intended for use as is.

-This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

-If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that we collect is used for providing and improving the Service.
-We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Beehive unless otherwise defined in this Privacy Policy.

-**Information Collection and Use**

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to Email, Uploaded Artwork, Usage Statistics, Crash Logs.
-The information that we request will be retained by us and used as described in this privacy policy.
+Welcome to Beehive, a mobile game developed and published by Chunky Tofu Studio LLC ("Chunky Tofu," "we," "us," or "our").

+This Privacy Policy explains how we collect, use, share, and protect your information when you use Beehive ("the Game").

+By using Beehive, you agree to the practices described in this Privacy Policy.

+## 1. Information We Collect

+### Information You Provide

+**Account Information:** When you create an account, we may collect your username, email address, and other information you choose to provide.

+**Social Features:** If you add friends, send friend requests, or interact socially, we collect your friend list, usernames, and shared messages.

+**Customer Support:** We collect any information you provide when contacting us for help.

+### Automatically Collected Information

+**Device Information:** We collect device details such as device type, operating system, unique device identifiers (e.g., IDFA, GAID), and language settings.

+**Usage Data:** We collect data about how you play the Game, including gameplay activity, scores, purchases, and interactions with features.

+**Crash Logs and Diagnostics:** We collect data about errors or crashes to help improve the Game.

+### In-App Purchases and Virtual Items

+We keep records of virtual items you purchase (e.g., hints, swaps, other marketplace items).
+However, we do not store or process your payment card details—payments are handled by the app store (Apple App Store or Google Play Store).

+### Analytics and Advertising

+We use third-party analytics services to understand how players use Beehive.

+We may use advertising networks to show ads in the Game, which may involve collecting certain device or usage data to display relevant ads.

+## 2. How We Use Your Information

+We use your information to:

+- Operate, maintain, and improve the Game.
+- Provide customer support and respond to inquiries.
+- Manage in-game purchases and virtual items.
+- Enable social features, such as adding friends and sharing game results.
+- Analyze game usage and trends.
+- Personalize your gameplay experience.
+- Show ads, where applicable.
+- Comply with legal obligations.

+## 3. Sharing Your Information

+We may share your information:

+- **Service Providers:** With partners who help us operate the Game, such as analytics providers, cloud hosting services, and customer support tools.
+- **Legal Requirements:** If required by law, regulation, or legal process.
+- **Business Transfers:** In connection with a merger, acquisition, or sale of our assets.

+We do not sell your personal information.

+## 4. Social Features

+If you use social features:

+- Your username, profile details, and game activity may be visible to other players you connect with.
+- You can manage friends and social interactions in your account settings.
+- We encourage you not to share personal or sensitive information through public or social features.

+## 5. Third Party Services

 The app does use third-party services that may collect information used to identify you.

-Link to the privacy policy of third-party service providers used by the app
+Below are links to the privacy policy of third-party service providers used by the app:

 * [Google Play Services](https://www.google.com/policies/privacy/)
 * [AdMob](https://support.google.com/admob/answer/6128543?hl=en)